Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 **Table of Contents**

-* 1. Basic capabilities of the _Islandora Webform Module_
+* 1. Basic capabilities of the "Islandora Webform Module"
-* 2. Limitations of the _Islandora Webform Module_
+* 2. Limitations of the "Islandora Webform Module"
-* 3. _The Islandora Simple Text content model_
+* 3. The "Islandora Simple Text content model"
 * 4. Creating a Drupal Webform
-* 5. Configuring the _Islandora Settings_ for the Webform
+* 5. Configuring the "Islandora Settings" for a webform
-* 6. Configuring the _Islandora Ingest_ Mapping
+* 6. Configuring the "Islandora Ingest" Mapping of a webform
-* 7. Configuring the _Islandora Webform Module’s XML form_
+* 7. Configuring the "Simple Text Related Item MODS form" (XML form)
 * 8. Enabling Islandora webforms on only certain objects

 ***